Our federal criminal defense lawyer lays out the most crucial opioid-related High Court case in five decades and what prescribers need to know.

-If you’ve already known that you’re under investigation or suspicion of a federal criminal matter — perhaps through a Grand Jury target letter — your best move is to retain a reputable federal criminal defense lawyer as soon as possible.
+If you’ve already known that you’re under investigation or suspicion of a federal criminal matter — perhaps through a Grand Jury target letter — your best move is to retain one or more reputable federal criminal defense attorneys as soon as possible.
 This way, your counsel can work with the prosecution and/or government investigators to not just resolve the case, but also avoid anyone from storming your home, your office, or a public setting and slapping the cuffs on you.

 Why?
 Because you have a better chance of having any charges against you dropped, as your lawyer will be able to review all circumstances and accusations from a proper legal defense perspective.

-Before any of these things happen to you, it’s important to understand what goes on from the moment that government agents decide to move in you, on through to your federal crime lawyer setting up to defend your case at trial.
+Before any of these things happen to you, it’s important to understand what goes on from the moment that government agents decide to move in you, on through to your federal criminal defense lawyer setting up to defend your case at trial.

 If you are the target of a federal criminal matter, and the government files criminal charges, federal agents will quickly seek to make an arrest.
 These agents work for law enforcement agencies such as the DEA, FBI, Secret Service, and the Department of Homeland Security.

 It’s important to understand that unlike most crimes, federal crimes, including those that are considered “white collar,” are investigated for months — even years — before a decision is made to arrest you.
 And when that decision is made, there are three routes the Government can take to bring a federal criminal case against you.

 The first is the Criminal Complaint.
 Once the federal agents complete an investigation, the case file is given to the U.S. Attorney’s Office for review and to determine whether you committed a federal crime.
 If so, a Criminal Complaint is presented to a Federal Magistrate Judge, who decides if there is probable cause to issue an arrest warrant.
 The Criminal Complaint is often used when the Government needs to make an arrest quickly.